-Important time periods you should know about in order to protect legal rights.
+Important time periods you should know about in order to protect your rights to claim workers’ comp benefits in Michigan

 How long do you have to claim workers’ comp in Michigan?
 Well, our experience shows that late reporting is a “red flag” for many employers and insurance companies.
 They generally do not believe employees who show up the next morning or the following week complaining of pain.
 This late reporting is used as justification for disputing an otherwise valid claim.